Unemployment security vocabulary

 7-day waiting period

 The 7-day waiting period is a period corresponding to seven workdays.
 The 7-day waiting period is always applied when applying for earnings-related daily allowance for the first time.
-The 7-day waiting period is also applied if you meet the working condition again and the new maximum payment period of daily allowance begins more than a year after the start of the previous maximum payment period.
+The 7-day waiting period is also applied if you meet the working condition again and the new maximum payment period of daily allowance begins.

 The waiting period is seven business days if you are fully unemployed.
 If you are working part-time your “unemployed” hours count towards the 7-day waiting period.
 For example, if you work 4 hours per day and 20 hours per week and a full-time working week in the sector is 37.5 hours, 3.5 hours per day and 17.5 hours per week can be counted towards your waiting period.
 This means that you need to accumulate a total of 7 x 7.5 hours, i.e. 52.5 hours (=corresponding to three working weeks), to complete your waiting period.